AZE38/2DFFT_Janus_Galactic_Toy_Simulation/README.md

  10- Plot the initial densities reparition with radial averaging to see density/radius curve.

+ 11- Explore the distribution function f(x,v) of the set of steady state initial negative density fluid (To feel what analytical expression can be used to derive a real vlasov steady state , futur work..)

 # Comments
 this Code produce some density plot at interval dt , and make a gif of the result skipping some frame (Beware of the stroboscopic effect illusion on the rotation of the galaxy on the gif with skipped frames !! )